harumuki/thorsten-hans.com/_posts/2020-06-10-frictionless-zsh-and-oh-my-zsh-management-with-antigen.md

 I love tinkering my shell environment.
 I found myself sitting down during the weekend and doing an overhaul of my configuration approach for ZSH.
 That said, I decided to change my ZSH plugin management and started using [Antigen](http://antigen.sharats.me/){:target="_blank"}.

-Antigen is a small set of helper functions that allow you to frictionless management of ZSH plugins.
+Antigen is a small set of helper functions that allow friction-less management of ZSH plugins.
 Personally, I was addicted to vim for decades and used vundle to manage my vim customizations.
 As the official Antigen website mentions: "*Antigen is to ZSH what Vundle is to vim.*"

 {% include image-caption.html imageurl="/assets/images/posts/2020/zsh-configuration-antigen.png"
 title="ZSH and oh-my-zsh configuration with Antigen" caption="ZSH and oh-my-zsh configuration with Antigen" %}